saffron-lang/saffron/README.md

 # Saffron

+A small statically typed scripting language

 ## Todo

 - Static types and typechecking
 - Pattern matching
+- Imports
+  - Discover files from import paths
+  - Good semantics for relative imports
+    - May not go beyond root of package
+  - Packages
   - Write bytecode to file
     - Import bytecode file
+    - Write multiple bytecode files to a zipped package
 - Discover files for import
 - List methods and accessing
 - ~~Map~~ and linked list types